Bailador/Bailador/README.md

 baile;
 ```

-This will install the Bailador server in default port 3000.
+This will launch the Bailador server on default port 3000.

 ## How to Write Web Apps